matthewbowling123/Engineering3-documentation/README.md

 ### Reflection
 This assignment was very difficult but I managed to do it.
 It deffinatly taught me a lot about CPython.
+I got some help from teachers and fellow students as well because I couldent remember how LCDs worked.
+Ultimatly I wrote my own code but with a lot of help.